divnix/std/PITCH.md

 Consumes and co-maintaines the automation along the SDLC.
 A helpful analogy would be that this person not only uses and configures our conveyor belt, but is also capable of occasionally maintaining it.

-It is essential to have an understanding what they value, so let's try to get an overview.
+It is essential to have an understanding of what they value, so let's try to get an overview.
 We'll make use of a high level value matrix with simple sentiment scores:

 - :heart_eyes: &rarr; <i>"absolutely love it!!!"</i>